 Joining our lab: [We have closed our postdoctoral positions for Spring 2018] At the moment we are not taking new postdocs or graduate students.
 However many of our alumni are faculty and have related (and cool!) research programs.
 If you are interested in research positions, do check out their labs as well (e.g. Profs.
 Kirstin Petersen (Cornell), Mike Rubenstein (Northwestern), Nils Napp (SUNY)).

 Biological systems, from cells to social insects, get tremendous mileage from the cooperation of vast numbers of cheap, unreliable, and limited individuals.
 What would it take to create our own artificial collectives of the scale and complexity that nature achieves?

-Our group is interested in self-organizing multi-agent systems, where large numbers of simple agents cooperate to produce complex and robust global behavior.
-We develop bio-inspired robots and algorithms for collective intelligence, drawing inspiration from social insects and multicellular organization.
-We also model self-organization in biology, specifically how cells and insects cooperate to achieve complex tasks.
-Our work combines computer science, robotics, and biology.
+Our group is interested in self-organizing systems, where large numbers of simple agents cooperate to produce complex and robust global behavior.
+We design and build novel bio-inspired robots and algorithms for collective intelligence, drawing inspiration from social insects and cells and body-brain-colony interactions.
+We also study self-organization in nature, specifically how social insects and cells cooperate to achieve complex tasks and what organizational principles translate accross scales.
+Our work combines AI, robotics (CS, EE & ME), and field biology.

 A common theme in all of our work is understanding the relationship between local and global behavior: how does robust collective behavior arise from many locally interacting agents, and how can we engineer the local interactions of simple agents to achieve the global behaviors we want.

 Fall SSR Retreat, 2017

 Summer Kayaking, 2018